Mali: A revolt that led to a coup d'etat | DW | 19.08.2020

 Both regional and international political players hope that the situation in Mali doesn't escalate into anarchy.
 On Wednesday, the African Union suspended Mali and called for an immediate return to civilian rule.

-The European Union says it will insist on new elections within a reasonable timeframe.
-China says it opposes regime change by force.
+The European Union said it will insist on new elections within a reasonable timeframe.
+China said it opposes regime change by force.

-ECOWAS, having previously warned it would no longer tolerate military coups in the region, says it plans to send a delegation to Mali to ensure a return to constitutional democracy.
+ECOWAS, having previously warned it would no longer tolerate military coups in the region, said it plans to send a delegation to Mali to ensure a return to constitutional democracy.

 "We have to see what happens in the next days.
 At some point it is very important that stability is brought back to Mali, which is already in a very difficult situation," Schiller said.